Regulations for IT purchasing

 The University selects suppliers through competitive tenders.
 All IT purchasing made by the University must go through approved suppliers or the University risks exposure to legal challenge.

 The University has a responsibility to ensure all computers owned by the University are secure.
 If these obligations are not met the University risks the following;

-Data loss can result in fines of up to £500,000 issued under the Data Protection Act.
+- Data loss resulting in fines of up to £500,000 issued under the Data Protection Act.

-Access to the Janet network can be removed resulting in the loss of all IT Services.
+- Access to the Janet network being removed resulting in the loss of all IT Services.

 All desktop and laptop devices purchased by the University must be regularly patched and have anti-virus software installed.
 The University uses device management tools on all devices to help us meet these obligations.

 The table below gives guidance on what support is offered by IT Services by device type and whether or not the support is required on or off campus.